-Toothbrushes should be replaced every 3-4 months, or when the bristles get worn or frayed.
+You should replace toothbrushes every 3-4 months, or when the bristles get worn or frayed.

 Visiting the dentist

-Children should have an oral health assessment by the time they’re two.
+Children should visit the dentist to have their teeth checked by the time they’re two.
 This lets your child get to know the dentist.
-It also gives you and your dentist a chance to talk about your child’s needs and plan how often your child should have her teeth checked.
+It also gives you and your dentist a chance to talk about your child’s dental health needs and plan your child’s dental care.

-Your child might not always see a dentist – many other ‘oral health professionals’ are fully qualified to work on your child’s teeth, depending on your child’s needs.
+Your child might not always see a dentist – many other oral health professionals are fully qualified to give you advice and work on your child’s teeth, depending on your child’s needs.
 They include dental therapists, dental hygienists and oral health therapists.